Note: This story is a work of erotica that is NOT intended for anyone under the age of 18 or their respective country’s legal age.

 Super Mario RPG is a game that, when it was originally released, likely met with a lot of skepticism.
 Squaresoft’s RPGs are generally known as their huge sweeping tales that were not like anything that most gamers have seen at the time.
 Mario games, on the other hand, generally had no story beyond the typical excuse plot involving rescuing the princess.
 I can imagine the surprise when the two ended up going together like peanut butter and chocolate.

 Since then, there have been two sub series that have been considered spiritual successors to Super Mario RPG; those being the Paper Mario series, and the Mario & Luigi series.
 Super Mario RPG was also one of the last games released for the Super Nintendo in 1996 and was the last game Squaresoft developed for a Nintendo system until Final Fantasy Tactics Advance in 2003.
 Super Mario RPG was the source of many technical achievements and innovations for the time of its release, but the real question is if it is as impressive today as it was in 1996.
 Read more

-Note: This poem was originally posted on my Patreon account on January 4th of 2020.
+Note: This poem was originally posted on my Patreon account on June 23rd of 2020.
 If you’d like to see these poems when they are first put up then please consider pledging to my patreon page.
 Read more